stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/10_psd_visualization.md

 {% include insert_image.html key="preferences-plot-weekly" %}

-Execute the collection and check the images created in the output directory.
+Execute the collection and check the weekly images created in the output directory.
 The weekly images should have been added.

 ~~~console
 stefan@hausmeister:~/tutorial/psysmon_output/psd_images$ tree -L 4